redux-observable/redux-observable/docs/recipes/InjectingDependenciesIntoEpics.md

 # Injecting Dependencies Into Epics

+> Many testing frameworks provide **better** mocking facilities for testing than what is described here.
+For example, [Jest provides really great mocking functionality](http://jestjs.io/docs/en/manual-mocks.html).
+Use what works best for you!

 Injecting your dependencies into your Epics can help with testing.

 Let's say you want to interact with the network.
 You could use the `ajax` helpers directly from `rxjs`: